zzxwill/oss/intl.en-US/Utilities/ossftp/Quick installation for OSS FTP.md

     -   The used access\_key information may be a RAM sub-account access\_key for a sub-account without list buckets permission.

         Solution: When using a sub-account, specify bucket endpoints on the console page to tell the ftpserver which endpoint must be used to access a certain bucket.
 Also, the sub-account must have the required permissions.
-For information on implementing access control by using RAM to access OSS, see [RAM](../intl.en-US/Developer Guide/Access and control/Access control.md#).
+For information on implementing access control by using RAM to access OSS, see [RAM](../../../../intl.en-US/Developer Guide/Access and control/Access control.md#).
 The details about permissions are as follow:

         -   Read-only:

             The OSS-FTP must have these permissions: \[‘ListObjects’, ‘GetObject’, ‘HeadObject’\].
 For information on creating a RAM sub-account with Read-only permission, see the graphic tutorial [How to Integrate RAM for File Sharing](intl.en-US/Utilities/ossftp/How to integrate RAM for file sharing.md#).

         -   Upload files:

             If you want to allow a RAM sub-account to upload files, assign \[‘PutObject’\] permission.

-        -   Delete files:
+        -   Delete files

             If you want to allow a RAM sub-account to delete files, assign \[‘DeleteObject’\] permission.

 -   If you are running the FTP server on Linux,  you may encounter the following error when using FileZilla to connect to the server:

     ```
     501 can't decode path (server filesystem encoding is ANSI_X3.4-1968)
     ```

     This is usually generated when errors occur in local Chinese code.
 Input the following command in the terminal where you want to run start.sh.
 Then, restart the program.

     ```
     $ export LC_ALL=en_US.UTF-8; export LANG="en_US.UTF-8"; locale